Tourism in Syria: Reconstruction

 As the Syrian Arab Army recaptured territory in the southern and western parts of the country, these areas came back under central Syrian government control.
 Major tourist sites damaged and made inaccessible due to the conflict began to be reconstructed and restored.
 Teams at damaged UNESCO World Heritage sites such as the Old City of Aleppo, the ruins of Palmyra and Krak des Chevaliers have begun restoration and reconstruction following years of conflict and devastation.

 Promotion

 Promotion of tourism in Syria is handled by the Syrian Ministry of Tourism, which also maintains an active Facebook page as well as the official Syria tourism website.
-In September 2016, Syria's Ministry of Tourism drew criticism from some quarters for releasing a video, "Syria Always Beatiful [sic]," encouraging tourists to visit its beaches.
+In September 2016, Syria's Ministry of Tourism drew criticism from some quarters for releasing a video, "Syria Always Beautiful" encouraging tourists to visit its beaches.
 The video spotlighted regions such as Tartus, which remain somewhat peaceful, though Tartus saw an attack resulting in the deaths of over 150 in May 2016.